guard/guard-jasmine/README.md

 ### General options

-The general options configures the environment that is needed to run Guard::Jasmine.
+The general options configures the environment that is needed to run Guard::Jasmine:

     :jasmine_url => 'http://192.168.1.5/jasmine'  # URL where Jasmine is served.
                                                   # default: http://127.0.0.1/jasmine